flyingrhinonz/nccm/README.md

 server.
 Set this value to `true` if you want nccm to prompt the user to press Enter before a connection is made.

+`nccm_config_importnccmd:`
+This setting defines whether nccm should try to import any yml files it finds in /etc/nccm.d/ .
+Useful in a multiuser env where each user can have their own nccm.yml as well as shared connection details files.
+These files should be called <name>.yml and can only contain connection details without any program settings.
+As files are imported - older data will be updated with newer data/values.

 `nccm_config_logpath`
 If you want nccm to save a copy of ssh terminal output using `tee` - set this to the logfile path.